ultraseedbox/USB-Docs/UltraSeedbox Applications/Radarr/Initial Setup and Configuration.md

 In this guide, we'll be setting up Radarr.
-This guide assumes that that this is your first time installing Radarr and you'll be storing your media locally, saving it to `~/media`.
+This guide assumes that this is your first time installing Radarr and you'll be storing your media locally, saving it to `~/media`.
 We'll be doing the following:

 1. Enabling Automatic Organization
 1. Adding indexers